 Today’s fast-paced marketplace demands that businesses think fast.
 Crowdsourcing can help all types of businesses keep on top of trends and stay competitive.
-This one-day course will show you how to leverage all types of crowdsourcing (including microwork, macrowork, crowdvoting, crowdcontests, crowdwisdom, and crowdfunding) to kickstart your business’ growth.
+This course will show you how to leverage all types of crowdsourcing (including microwork, macrowork, crowdvoting, crowdcontests, crowdwisdom, and crowdfunding) to kickstart your business’ growth.

 WHAT STUDENTS LEARN

 - Define what crowdsourcing is and its value to businesses

 - Determine when crowdsourcing makes sense for a project

 - Describe the crowdsourcing process